Carmen Argmann, PhD Email Carmen Argmann

 As a research scientist in Dr Schadt’s genetics group at Rosetta Inpharmatics she contributed to the designing of large-scale genetic mouse crosses to address novel facets of metabolic disease.
 She was involved in integrating DNA variation, gene expression, and clinical data collected, in order to uncover core networks associated with metabolic disease processes, which in turn were used to identify novel therapeutic targets for the Diabetes and Obesity franchise.

 In 2010, during her time in Dr. Aerts’s lab at the Academic Medical Center of the University of Amsterdam, she developed further into an integrative biologist.
 Her main focus has become applying novel integrative systems biology approaches to understand the hallmarks and key drivers of various human diseases.

-Since 2013 she is an assistant professor at Mount Sinai in the Institute for Genomics and Multiscale Biology and is actively applying her integrative biology approaches in various large scale collaborations associated with: generating network models in inflammatory bowel disease; finding novel human beta cell regeneration strategies for Type 2 Diabetes and uncovering genetic modifiers of screenable inborn errors of metabolism.
+Since 2013, she has been an assistant professor at Mount Sinai in the Icahn Institute for Data Science and Genomic Technology (formerly the Icahn Institute for Genomics and Multiscale Biology) and is actively applying her integrative biology approaches in various large scale collaborations associated with: generating network models in inflammatory bowel disease; finding novel human beta cell regeneration strategies for Type 2 Diabetes and uncovering genetic modifiers of screenable inborn errors of metabolism.

 Figure: Example schema of the integrative approaches applied to understanding disease processes.

 Currently we have one postdoctoral position available.
 Please contact me at firstname.lastname@example.org